vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

         has Str:D $.title is required;
     }

 Here we define a sequence which can consist of integer or string items.
-Here is an example of using the sequence from [*manual7.raku*](../../../../examples/manual7.raku):
+Following is an example of using the sequence from [*manual07.raku*](../../../../examples/manual07.raku):

     my $refs = References.new: :title('An Article');
     $refs.push: 123456;